utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 - **3x1 rule:** upload a problem and get access to three ones
 - **User:** a person who uses the platform
 - **Standard user:** a user who can upload and get public and private problems
+- **Administrator user:** a user who has the ability to modify problems and block/delete users.
 - **Account:** unique credential that allows a user to access the platform
 - **Login:** a credential validation procedure to access the platform
 - **Activation email:** email that allows to activate an account